 If you are a diplomat or official that is not in these situations, you will need a Diplomatic or Official Canada Visa even if you are from any of the countries that needs an Electronic Travel Authorization (eTA) to enter Canada for other purposes.

 After you enter Canada, you may only stay for the time that you have an itinerary of official duties or responsibilities.
 You are not allowed to overstay your visa or try to take up employment or studies in Canada.
-You cannot apply for a citizenship of Canada, apply to get Canadian issued documents, or seek Canadian benefits such as health coverage.
+You cannot apply for citizenship of Canada, apply to get Canadian issued documents or seek Canadian benefits such as health coverage.

 You are only allowed to go through your official duties itinerary.
 If you want to visit Canada for purposes of tourism or other reasons, you must apply for a Canada Visitor Visa or another visa which fits your reason.
 Having a diplomatic or official passport does not immediately qualify you to enter Canada with the Diplomatic Visa, but you must have official duties in the country.